SUSPENSION TUNING MODULE (STM)

 DAMPER INPUT DATA

-Any operating points outside of the provided data will be linearly extrapolated based on the last two damper data points.
+Operating points outside of the provided data will be linearly extrapolated based on the last two damper data points.

 |